lunjohnzhang/yulun-academic/content/publication/zentner2020tpt/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - KR Zentner
+  - K.R.
+Zentner
-  - Ryan C Julian
+  - Ryan C. Julian
   - Ujjwal Puri
   - admin
-  - Gaurav S Sukhatme
+  - Gaurav S. Sukhatme

 # Author notes (optional)
 author_notes: